What to do after exposure to COVID-19Quarantine - COVID-19

 You should follow the same guidance for preventing the spread of COVID-19:

-- Use a face mask and practice social distancing anytime other people are in the same room with you.
+- Use a face mask and practice physical distancing anytime other people are in the same room with you.

 - Avoid touching your face, eyes, nose, and mouth with unwashed hands.